stevescruz/algorithms_and_data_structures/README.md

 The last node of a linked list is called the tail and its pointer points to null or none depending on the programming language.
 So in this case the 2nd node is also the tail.

-NOTE: In our example we used singly linked lists, also read about double linked lists
+NOTE: In our example we used singly linked lists, also read about doubly linked lists

 ## Technologies